 Best for: Retirees, nature

 The municipality of Humacao is located on the east coast of Puerto Rico and is home to a mixture of resorts and fantastic natural areas.

 If nature is more you’re thing, both the Humacao Nature Reserve and Punta Santiago Reserve can be found in the area, and can be explored by foot or by other, more adventurous means (bikes, for instance).
-There are tonnes of beaches around, and places where you can rent kayaks or sign up for a scuba dive, so you’ll never be short of things to do.
+There are tonnes of beautiful beaches around this part of Puerto Rico, and businesses where you can rent kayaks or sign up for a scuba dive, so you’ll never be short of things to do.